michelesalvador/FamilyGem/README.md

 Project started on beginning of 2018.<br>
 Family Gem is written in Java within Eclipse and Android Studio.<br>
 Minimum supported version is Android 4.4 KitKat (API 19), maximum is Android 10 (API 29).<br>
-The intent is that data structure respects as much as possible the GEDCOM standard, in the latest versions 5.5 and 5.5.1.<br>
+The intent is that data structure respects as much as possible the latest version of GEDCOM standard: [5.5.1](https://www.familysearch.org/developers/docs/gedcom/) and possibly also [5.5.5](https://www.gedcom.org/gedcom.html).<br>
-It's strongly based on the java [Gedcom parser](https://github.com/FamilySearch/Gedcom) by Family Search.<br>
+Family Gem is strongly based on the java library [Gedcom by FamilySearch](https://github.com/FamilySearch/Gedcom).<br>
 Author is Michele Salvador, an italian self-taught programmer and genealogy enthusiast.

 With Family Gem you can: